| MAP | PTLog Documents > Tutorial > PTLog Basic > Format values | << | >> |

 Above example code gives higer priority to code simpleness,

-so invoke CustomFormatter
+so invoke CustomFormatter constructor per invocation.

-You should define "static
+You should define "static"(and may be "final")

 member field having own instance in CustomFormatter